mdr-23/React-migration3-ClickCounterApp/README.md

 - jQuery: The jQuery library is used to handle the click event and update the counter value in real-time.

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this code as you wish.

+Feel free to modify and customize the README as needed for your specific project.
+Let me know if there's anything else I can help you with!

 ## Code Explanation

 The main logic of the app is contained within the following JavaScript code: